TolikPylypchuk/SharpHook/docs/articles/testing.md

 ```

 > [!NOTE]
-> `TaskPoolGlobalHook` shouldn't be used this way since its event handlers are asynchronous and there is no built-in
+> `EventLoopGlobalHook` or `TaskPoolGlobalHook` shouldn't be used this way since their event handlers are asynchronous
-> way to know when they are actually executed.
-As such, it's difficult to check event handler results.
-If you want
+> and there is no built-in way to know when they are actually executed.
+As such, it's difficult to check event handler
-> to use a real hook, e.g. for integration testing, then use `SimpleGlobalHook` instead.
+> results.
+If you want to use a real hook, e.g. for integration testing, then use `SimpleGlobalHook` instead.